History

 6. Marina Cove Clement Extension: Opened in 2017, this is a cycletrack along Clement near Marina Cove from Entrance Road to Paru (read about it on StreetsBlogSF).

 8. Clement Avenue: Cycletrack along Clement Avenue completed October, 2024.
-There is also new Class I (multi-use) path under construction along the available shoreline.
+There is also new Class I (multi-use) path along the shoreline here.
 Read about BWA’s advocacy efforts here.
 More information from the City of Alameda.

 10. Miller-Sweeney (Fruitvale) Bridge: ACTC will stripe bike lanes on the bridge, but the specific date is not certain.
 The railroad bridge is too hazardous to use.